BingzhangChen/ActivationEnergy/README.md

 ## Other supplemental materials

-1. Supplement1.pdf: Derivations of Eq.
+1. AmNat60700Suppl.pdf: Supplemental files including Supplement 1 (Derivations of Eq.
 1 and Eq.
-2 in the main text and additional analysis results of autotrophic and heterotrophic prokaryotes as well as insects (Table S1 and S2).

-2. Supplement2.docx: Estimations of $E_{app}$ by incorporating cell size (Table S3).
+2 in the main text and additional analysis results of autotrophic and heterotrophic prokaryotes as well as insects (Table S1 and S2)) and Supplement 2 (Estimations of $E_{app}$ by incorporating cell size (Table S3)).

-3. TableS4_Autotrophic_protists_summary.pdf: Summaries of autotrophic protists used in this study (Table S4).
+2. TableS4_Autotrophic_protists_summary.pdf: Summaries of autotrophic protists used in this study (Table S4).

-4. TableS5_Heterotrophic_protists_summary.pdf: Summaries of heterotrophic protists used in this study (Table S5).
+3. TableS5_Heterotrophic_protists_summary.pdf: Summaries of heterotrophic protists used in this study (Table S5).

-5. AProtist_bytaxon_linear.pdf: Individual fits of growth rate \~ temperature of each taxon of autotrophic protists using Ordinary Least-Square linear regression models.
+4. AProtist_bytaxon_linear.pdf: Individual fits of growth rate \~ temperature of each taxon of autotrophic protists using Ordinary Least-Square linear regression models.

-6. HProtist_bytaxon_linear.pdf: Individual fits of growth rate \~ temperature of each taxon of heterotrophic protists using Ordinary Least-Square linear regression models.
+5. HProtist_bytaxon_linear.pdf: Individual fits of growth rate \~ temperature of each taxon of heterotrophic protists using Ordinary Least-Square linear regression models.

-7. Session_Info.png: the output of the command **sessionInfo()** showing the detailed software package versions as well as dependencies.
+6. Session_Info.png: the output of the command **sessionInfo()** showing the detailed software package versions as well as dependencies.

 ## Funding